rudrokhanpro/poker21/README.md

 - You cannot play without network connection.
 - You can resume your last game session if the deck is still available.

+### How to launch ?

+You will need Docker for this.

+If you already have Docker, you can run the following commands:

+1. `docker-compose build`
+2. `docker-compose up`

+Then you should be able to go to [http://localhost:3000/](http://localhost:3000/) in the browser.